-Margaret Ashman’s delicately coloured original prints are based on gesture, dance and sign.
-The stillness and silence of the works is not accidental, it is often because her models are deaf.
+Ashman creates delicately coloured original prints based on gesture, dance and sign.
+The stillness and silence of the works is not accidental, it’s often because her models are deaf.
 Each step or movement of arm, hand and body flows from a performer who speaks the visual language of sign.
-Whether signing or dancing without words, each gesture is intentional and resonant with hidden meaning.
-Ashman’s latest series is derived from video footage of the US dancer Tashara Gavin-Moorehead performing a worship dance to the Witney Houston song I Love the Lord.
-The Japanese titles are Ogamu meaning worship, and Joi meaning joy.
+Whether signing or dancing without words, each gesture is intentional and resonant with meaning.

 These two new works, Haysashi, which means ‘forest’, and Mori, which means ‘woods’ were created from video footage of the Indonesian dancer, Kezia Alyssa Sandy.
 She was performing a worship dance in a studio.